Design thinking strategy is having an impact on businesses everywhere. Here’s how.

 Design thinking helps businesses better identify, understand, and address the problems that plague businesses and their customers.
 It values solutions over processes and creativity and innovation over traditions.
 Here are some practical benefits of design thinking in business strategy.

 Good design is collaborative.
-It draws inspiration from everywhere – including culture and surrounding community – and asks for feedback from a whole team.
+It draws inspiration from everywhere – including culture and surrounding communities – and asks for feedback from a whole team.
 Design thinking strategy proposes the same kind of idea in an approach to all the challenges of a business.
-If sales struggles with customer retention, design strategy encourages sales people to look outside of sales strategies to develop new techniques and ideas to understand how to make improvements.
+If sales struggle with customer retention, design strategy encourages salespeople to look outside of sales strategies to develop new techniques and ideas to understand how to make improvements.

 Collaboration means engaging with people with different perspectives and potentially develop new ideas to problems.
 Some business groups call this “collective expertise.”
 This kind of design thinking influence leads to strategic innovation company-wide.

 One huge benefit of design thinking is that it is focused on the end-user.
 Whether it’s about developing a new technology or new project management process, defining who’ll be using the business solution is key to understanding exactly how to develop it.
 This is helpful in plenty of other business contexts.
 For instance, when executives think about employee benefits and perks, they can’t think of it from a financial or operations standpoint like many executives in most business situations – they must think about it from the employees’ viewpoint and how it will affect them, as the users.